OpenDroneMap/WebODM/README.md

  - ⭐️ us on GitHub.
  - Spread the word about WebODM and OpenDroneMap on social media.
  - While we don't accept donations, you can purchase an [installer](https://webodm.org/download#installer) or a [premium support package](https://webodm.org/services#premium-support).
- - Become a contributor (see below to get free swag 🤘)
+ - Become a contributor 🤘

 ## Become a Contributor